-A few images from our day in Salem yesterday.
-From left, OBA’s Joel Fischer and DJ Vogt with Rep. John Huffman; OBA member Varner Seaman of PGE; and Dan Jarman of CFM Strategic Communications, Inc.
+A Day in Salem: From left, OBA’s Joel Fischer and DJ Vogt with Rep. John Huffman; OBA member Varner Seaman of PGE; and Dan Jarman of CFM Strategic Communications, Inc.

 DJ Vogt, VP Government Affairs and Joel Fischer, Senior Policy Analyst are always happy to answer questions, take comments, or discuss any of these bills or others that should be on the list.

 Email: Joel Fischer — email@example.com and DJ Vogt – firstname.lastname@example.org

 In the spirit of 35-day 2016 legislative session that began Feb.
 1, Oregon Business Association’s Board of Directors approved an agenda that fits the time constraints and state budget focus of interim sessions without letting go of our important priorities, vision and strategic imperatives.
 You can expect a weekly report every Friday as we move through the session with updates on legislation reflecting our policy priorities.
 We’re also tracking bills at OBA-Online.org here: http://www.oba-online.org/public-policy/legislative-priorities/

 Questions/Concerns?
 Please email OBA staff at email@example.com or give us a call at 503-641-0990.